 Last but not least, a dementia diagnosis often helps a family focus on planning for further declines in decision-making and independence.
 This is obviously not easy, but trust me, things tend to go better later if families have done some planning earlier.

-In other words, there is lots to learn and do if you are, in fact, the son of an older woman who is changing due to dementia.
+In other words, there is a lot to learn and do if you are, in fact, the son of an older woman who is changing due to dementia.
 A preliminary diagnosis is an important medical first step, and will make it easier for you to get help coping, and get help learning skills to make the experience more manageable.

 How to Get Help Coping with Dementia Symptoms